Hiking: Routes on the slopes South of Volcán Poás

-On Google Maps, you can clearly see that there are less big roads North of Grecia.
-In this area, the smaller roads are all more or less perpendicular lines from South West to North East.
+On Google Maps, you can clearly see that there are a lot of small roads North of Grecia.
+These roads are all more or less perpendicular lines from South West to North East.
 Once on these roads, you’ll notice that they are all quite steep, since they’re located on the slopes of Volcán Poás.
-The height difference between the ‘valley’ where Grecia is located (about 1000 meters above sea level) and the top of Volcán Poás (2708 meters above sea level) is about 1700 meters!
+The elevation difference between the ‘valley’ where Grecia is located (about 1000 meters above sea level) and the top of Volcán Poás (2708 meters above sea level) is about 1700 meters!
 So, you can imagine that it’s quite a trip uphill.

 This area offers great hiking opportunities with amazing views towards the valley.
-Down here, we highlight three of our favourite hikes around this area.
-If you’re not such a hiker, we do highly recommend to take one of the roads uphill and enjoy the amazing views overthere.
+Down here, we highlight our favourite hikes around this area.
+If you’re not such a hiker, we do highly recommend to take one of the roads uphill and enjoy the amazing views.
 There are several viewpoint restaurants/bars in this area.
 It can be really nice to just drive up for a drink, a snack and to relax, just like locals like to do.
-‘Restaurante Mirador’ near San Luis de Grecia is a nice option for example.
-You can also first go for a hike, starting off in San Luis de Grecia and have lunch or an afternoon snack at ‘Restaurante Mirador’ upon return.

 Hike San Luis de Grecia

 There are basically two options after the fence with the guns.
-For both options you just follow the obvious, broad path uphill.
-This is a trail with nice views and at a certain point it enters into a more forestry area.
+The first one is a trail that goes straight uphill, with nice views and at a certain point it enters into a more forestry area.
 Once you reach a small river surrounded by equipment that seems to be used for water purification, you’re as far as you can get on this trail.
 Hike the same way back to get to the bus stop / car again.

-The black square on map below here shows where the second hiking opportunity in the area starts.
-You basically start the same way as the first route, but at a certain point, you take a sharp right hand turn that leads up a dirt road.
-Be aware: you might have to share this path with the occasional cow or horse!
-This path leads to a view of Volcán Poás.
+The black square on map below shows where you have to take a sharp right turn to a dirt road towards a viewpoint.
+You might have to share this path with the occasional local cow or horse! it leads to a view of Volcán Poás.
 If you’re lucky, you’ll be able to witness the mist rolling down the volcanic slopes into the valley.
 It gives the scene a truly mystic feel, and it will allow you to take more original photographs than everyone would take on a super sunny day!

 Starting point of the hike from San Luis de Grecia